mroth/sseserver/README.md

 This currently powers the streaming service for [Emojitracker](http://emojitracker.com) in production, where it has routinely handled dispatching hundreds of messages per second to thousands of clients simultaneously, on a single Heroku dyno.
+(The previous NodeJS solution required dozens of dynos to handle the same load.)

 Why SSE vs Websockets?